-It is based on this hierarchy of value that most of the countries in the world oblige their people to recycle by law or subsidize recycling business.
-But, does the material recycling deserve such a government intervention?
+It is based on this hierarchy of values that most of the countries in the world oblige their people to recycle by law or subsidize recycling business.
+But, does material recycling deserve such a government intervention?
 The next section examines the problems of the current material recycling.

-The material recycling is an antonym of the thermal recycling.
+Material recycling is an antonym of thermal recycling.
 If you refuse the name of “thermal recycling", the adjective “material" is unnecessary.
 While Europeans classify material recycling into mechanical recycling and feedstock recycling, Japanese call the former material recycling and the latter chemical recycling.

-Feedstock recycling or chemical recycling introduces the chemical processes such as depolymerization, polymerization, heating, oxidation and hydrogenation, while mechanical recycling introduces the mechanical processes such as grinding, rinsing, separating and drying.
+Feedstock recycling or chemical recycling introduces chemical processes such as depolymerization, polymerization, heating, oxidation, and hydrogenation, while mechanical recycling introduces mechanical processes such as grinding, rinsing, separating, and drying.
 Here, I would like to give importance to the purpose rather than the technique of recycling.
 So, I will classify the recycling as thermal that aims to produce low-entropy energy and the recycling as material that aims to produce low-entropy materials.

-It is the matter in dispute whether material recycling really saves on resources.
-It requires us to rinse waste, carry it to a fabrication plant, remove alien substances, process it and carry it back to consumers, all of which consume resources.
-The recycling infrastructure such as buildings, machinery, appliance equipment and vehicles deteriorate to become garbage.
+It is a matter in dispute whether material recycling really saves on resources.
+It requires us to rinse waste, carry it to a fabrication plant, remove alien substances, process it, and carry it back to consumers, all of which consume resources.
+The recycling infrastructure such as buildings, machinery, appliance equipment, and vehicles deteriorate to become garbage.
 The question is whether it can reduce more entropy of material dissipation than it enlarges.

-recycling 13 PET bottles economizes on 1 litter oil, why the business of recycling plastics goes in the red?
-Generally speaking, most of material recycling business including that of plastics is unprofitable, though it needs fewer natural resources than the production from virgin materials.
+If recycling of plastics really economizes on resources, if “recycling 13 PET bottles economizes on 1-liter oil“, why the business of recycling plastics goes in the red?
+Generally speaking, most of the material recycling business including that of plastics is unprofitable, though it needs fewer natural resources than the production utilizing virgin materials.

 Now why material recycling that should economize on resources can be in the red?
 There are two reasons.
-First the quality of recycled products is usually lower than that of a new one produced from virgin materials.
-Second, recycling relies on manual labor and personnel expenses cost high.
+First, the quality of recycled products is usually lower than that of a new one produced from virgin materials.
+Second, while recycling relies on manual labor, personnel expenses cost a lot.

 The decrease in quality not only negatively affects the profit but also increases the possibility to do damage to consumers’ health.
 Recycled or reused products tend to be unsanitary or dangerous.
 Think of recycling or reusing cotton goods.
 Bacteria or viruses often remain in the used cotton goods.
-Since cotton has the nature similar to bacteria, it is very difficult to disinfect them without destroying cotton.
-Moreover recycling cannot remove chemical poison that soaks into the used materials, so that repeated recycling accumulates poison in the materials.
-If you liquefy or gasify the materials, you can easily detect the poison and remove it, but even the cutting edge technology has difficulty detecting poison in solid materials.
+Since cotton has a nature similar to bacteria, it is very difficult to disinfect them without destroying cotton.
+Moreover, recycling cannot remove the chemical poison that soaks into the used materials, so that repeated recycling accumulates poison in the materials.
+If you liquefy or gasify the materials, you can easily detect the poison and remove it, while even cutting-edge technology has difficulty detecting poison in solid materials.
 Sampling inspection is unavailable because the quality of the used materials is not homogeneous.